segmentio/segment-docs/src/engage/warehouses.md

 ## Users table

-There are a couple of nuances to keep in mind when it comes to the users table.
-This table is an aggregate view based on the `user_id` field.
+The users table is an aggregate view based on the `user_id` field.
 This means that anonymous profiles with just an `anonymous_id` identifier aren't included in this view.
 You can still view identify calls for anonymous audiences and computed traits in the `identifies` table.

 The users table is synced as soon as the warehouse is connected as a destination in Engage, if you've previously created Engage computations.
 As a result, the table might contain data from computations not directly connected to the warehouse.